Motorized tricycle: Motorized freight trikes

 In Asian and Southeast Asian countries, motorized trikes are used as small freight trucks and commercial vehicles.
 Nicknamed "three-wheelers" or "tuk-tuks" in popular parlance, they are a motorized version of the traditional pulled rickshaw or cycle rickshaw.
 While they are mostly used as taxis for hire, they are also used for commercial and freight deliveries.
 They are particularly popular in cities where traffic congestion is a problem.

 They usually have a sheet-metal body or open frame that rests on three wheels, a canvas roof with drop-down sides, a small cabin in the front of the vehicle for the driver, an air-cooled scooter version of a two-stroke engine, with handlebar controls instead of a steering wheel.

 The smaller motorized trikes are used as delivery vehicles for lighter loads.
 The larger trikes, with more powerful engines, have larger cargo bays, and they can carry freight within a city.

 China

 Motorized three-wheel freight vehicles are a common sight throughout China.
 They come in various sizes, from open saddle-style trikes to "three-wheel trucks" with a fully closed cabin.

 Philippines

-In the Philippines, a motorcycle with a passenger cab (either to one side or centered) is called a tricycle.
-They are commonly used as a public utility vehicle and for personal transportation.
+In the Philippines, the term "tricycle" often refers to a motorcycle with a passenger cab (either to one side or centered).
+These tricycles are commonly used as a public utility vehicle and for personal transportation.

 India

 Since 2012, electric tricycles known as e-rickshaws have become popular, replacing other commercial transports.
 For vehicles other than electric rickshaws, various locally made configurations are used in India.
 They fall under the category of Jugaad and serve as both passenger and commercial vehicles.
-The motorized versions are popular for their low cost, because they are put together from salvaged motorcycles and often do not require the operator to have a drivers license.
+The motorized versions are popular for their low cost, because they are put together from salvaged motorcycles and often do not require the operator to have a driver's license.